discos/doc/user/noto/Quicklook.rst

    :scale: 100%
    :alt: Quick-look of a continuum OTF scan acquired with a single-feed receiver
    :align: center

+.. note:: If you are OK with the default settings, you can also launch the quicklook using the icon provided on the euser desktop, without having to start IDL, etc.

 If writer is MANAGEMENT/Point or MANAGEMENT/CalibrationTool